CuriousCI/software-engineering/software-engineering.typ

 == The "Amazon Prime Video" article

+// *non-functional requirement*

 If you were tasked with designing the software architecture for *Amazon Prime Video* _(a live streaming service for Amazon)_, how would you go about it?
-What if you had the *non-functional requirement* to keep the costs minimal?
-Would you use distributed services?
+What if you had the to keep the costs minimal?
+Would you use a distributed architecture or a monolith application?

-More often than not, monolith applications are considered *more costly* than the counterpart due to an inefficient usage of resources.
-But, in a recent article, a Senior SDE at Prime Video describes how they _"*reduced the cost* of the audio/video monitoring infrastructure by *90%*"_ @primevideo2024 by using a monolith application instead of distributed microservices.
+More often than not, monolith applications are considered *more costly* and *less scalable* than the counterpart due to an inefficient usage of resources.
+But, in a recent article, a Senior SDE at Prime Video describes how they _"*reduced the cost* of the audio/video monitoring infrastructure by *90%*"_ @primevideo2024 by using a monolith architecture.

-While there isn't always definitive answer, one way to go about this kind choice is building a model of the system to compare the solutions.
+While there isn't always definitive answer, one way to go about this kind of choice is building a model of the system to compare the solutions.
 In the case of Prime Video, _"the audio/video monitoring service consists of three major components:"_ @primevideo2024
 - the *media converter* converts input audio/video streams
 - the *defect detectors* analyze frames and audio buffers in real-time
 - the *orchestrator* controls the flow in the service